RayBB/openlibrary-nyt-bot/README.md

 4. Run `python nyt_bestseller_collector.py` - this will get the bestsellers for this week and put them in `result.json`
 5. Run `python add_nyt_bestseller_tag.py --dry-run=False` to add the bestseller tags
 6. Run `python add_nyt_review_link.py --dry-run=False` to add reviews

+`.env` file is supported and probably the easiest way to set env vars

 ## Bulk Imports